Illogicstudios/houdini-usd-snippets/UV Projection Camera-Based/README.md

 # UV Projection Camera-Based
-A tool to allow UV projection from camera.
+A tool that can be used to add camera-based UV to selected primitives projected in LOP.

 # Overview
 https://github.com/user-attachments/assets/e3a7a5be-00af-4474-9f0f-803551b6eee6